We can say that there are two types of adults – those who are emotionally mature and those who are emotionally immature.

 Boundaries are a means of protecting your mental and emotional health from the potential damage caused by other people’s energy and behavior.

-It’s important to let them know why you’re setting the boundary, as this will help them be mindful of how not to cross it.
+It’s important to let them know why you’re setting healthy boundaries, as this will help them be mindful of how not to cross it.
 If they do cross your boundary by continuing to avoid mature conversation, then follow through with the consequences.

-They might have a poor reaction to hearing that you think they’re emotionally immature, but letting them know what you think may just be the wake-up call they need to make a change.
+They may have a poor reaction to hearing that you think they’re emotionally immature, but letting them know what you think may just be the wake-up call they need to make a change.

 How can I become emotionally mature?